 Why?
 The microphones have a professional look with clear and pristine sound with loads of high-quality features.

 Since we all know that a good microphone should eliminate background noise, the manufacturer must figure out a way to handle the issue.

 This mic uses a professional cardioid dynamic capsule that does more than this.
 The feature can guarantee you clear and pure sound without howling.

-To operate the mics, just turn on the receiver and the mics which will automatically match.
+To operate the mics, just turn on the receiver, and the mics will automatically match.
 You also need to input 2-AA batteries on both mics which will serve you for around 7 hours.